EsperoTech/yaade/README.md

 ## 🌟 Features

-1. Self-hosted: data never leaves your own server.
+1. Self-hosted: data never leaves your own server
 2. Secured: if you don't know the password, you can't get in
 3. Persistent: even across container or server restarts
+4. Import your OpenAPI v3 files
-4. Easy single-file data import / export
+5. Easy single-file data import / export
-5. Requests are executed on your machine so you can call localhost as well as remote servers
+7. Requests are executed on your machine so you can call localhost as well as remote servers
-6. Most importantly: dark mode default
+8. Most importantly: dark mode default

 ## ⚡ Install